Title : The Caretaker - A Novel

 If I list down the reasons to read this novel, then the first and foremost factor for me will be the protagonist – Ranjit Singh.
 Unlike the perfect caricatures that we come across in works of fiction, Ranjit is every bit of a flawed & complex hero as you or I can be.
 Tangled up in the past & taunted by the ghosts of his previous life in army, he seems to be apathetic at first glances.
 But as the read progresses, the author slowly chips away his hard exterior, one layer at a time, & exposes his vulnerabilities, his fears, his love, his regrets, his guilt & his emotional dependence.
 It is very easy to sympathize with him and keep rooting for him as the ground beneath his feet keeps slipping just when he thinks he is firm footed.
 Also, the flashback scenes provide a glimpse into his past and the reason for how he has shaped up today.
 Being in army, it is expected of him to adapt himself in any environment but even then, we see him struggling as a turban-clad Sikh in post-9/11 America who draws as much as attention as flak and suspicion for his turban & beard.
 Yet even in the face of these humiliating circumstances, he never loses his sense of identity as an Indian and a Sikh.
 He has his own flaws but underneath all of the mess that he is in, he makes some choices which define who he is & gains the reader’s appreciation.
 Needless to say, the author has done an excellent job of sketching and developing the character in a realistic manner.

-that this novel explores many difficult issues.
+The second best part of this read, perhaps for me, is that this novel explores many difficult issues.
 The most apparent was immigration issues which might strike a chord with many of us.
 The unsettling idea of settling down in an entirely new country with a totally different culture, the general desperation that stems from trying your best to blend with others and yet standing out amongst them because of your colour, and in spite of that retaining your heritage, traditions and religion because that is what identifies you - are some of the cultural aspects that the author has beautifully drawn out in this novel.
 Ahmad’s narrative has a distinct and beautiful poetic style to it.
 The descriptions he offers are vivid and transport you to the different worlds described in the book.
 Thus, in spite of being a fast-paced thriller, the read has a unhurried tone to it.
 Also, Ahmad has given the readers a rare glimpse into the Sikh religion and weaving the teachings from the Guru Granth Sahib into the read.
 For the unawares like me, this was a rare learning experience which I thoroughly enjoyed.
 Another highlight of this read was the development of the secondary characters & the various sub-plots.
 The author has done an amazing job at carefully constructing & seamlessly interweaving the sub-plots which might seem like a jumble at first but at the end fit together perfectly like the pieces of a giant jigsaw puzzle.
 The political history between India, Pakistan & the US, familial relationships, emotional vulnerability and some good plot twists are the other factors that make this an enjoyable read.

 It has its own highs and lows but all in all, this is a very well-written debut with beautiful descriptions, engaging characters and a taut plot.
 If you are looking for an excellent page-turning thriller, then this might be just the one.